abruzzi/olo.dice/README.md

-# Getting Started with Create React App
+# olo.dice

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A simple project to demonstrate how to use `reach/router` and react lazy load.
+Also you may have noticed that this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## What's proven

+- `export *` will confuse tree shaking
+- `reach/router` works well with lazy load API

 ## Available Scripts